magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_it-can-be-done.md

 we see the Dhamma?’ – but it is right here to be seen in the present.

 This is the Dhamma we should learn about and see.
 This is what the Buddha taught about.
-He did not teach about gods and demons and protective deities, jealous demigods, nature spirits and the like.
+He did not teach about gods and demons and *nāga,* protective deities, jealous demigods, nature spirits and the like.
 He taught the things that one should know and see.
 These are truths that we really should be able to realize.
-External phenomena are like this, exhibiting the
+External phenomena are like this, exhibiting the *three characteristics.*

-=1 If we really take an interest in all of this and contemplate seriously we can gain genuine knowledge.
+If we really take an interest in all of this and contemplate seriously we can gain genuine knowledge.
 If this were something that could not be done, the Buddha would not have bothered to talk about it.
 How many tens and hundreds of thousands of his followers have come to realization?
 If one is really keen on looking at things, one can come to know.
 The Dhamma is like that.
 We are living in this world.
 The Buddha wanted us to know the world.
 Living in the world, we gain our knowledge from the world.
-The Buddha is said to be one who knows the world clearly.
+The Buddha is said to be *lokavidū,* one who knows the world clearly.
 It means living in the world but not being stuck in the ways of the world, living among attraction and aversion but not stuck in attraction and aversion.
 This can be spoken about and explained in ordinary language.
 This is how the Buddha taught.

-Normally we speak in terms of , self, talking about me and mine, you and yours, but the mind can remain uninterruptedly in the realization of , selflessness.
+Normally we speak in terms of *attā*, self, talking about me and mine, you and yours, but the mind can remain uninterruptedly in the realization of *anattā*, selflessness.
 Think about it.
 When we talk to children we speak in one way; when dealing with adults we speak in another way.
 If we use words appropriate to children to speak with adults, or use adults’ words to speak with children, it won’t work out.
 We have to know the proper use of conventions when we are talking to children.
-It can be appropriate to talk about me and mine, you and yours and so forth, but inwardly the mind is Dhamma, dwelling in realization of .
+It can be appropriate to talk about me and mine, you and yours and so forth, but inwardly the mind is Dhamma, dwelling in realization of *anattā*.
 You should have this kind of foundation.

 So the Buddha said that you should take the Dhamma as your foundation, basis and practice, when living in the world.
 It is not right to take